D1M1TR10S/Copilot-Resources/README.md

 ## Copilot Trust Center

-The GitHub Copilot Trust Center is designed to address various concerns related to the tool's security, privacy, intellectual property, and compliance.
+The GitHub Copilot Trust Center addresses questions and concerns related to the tool's security, privacy, intellectual property, and compliance.

 Topics covered:
 - Security